 This is vital in the context of tackling global challenges and advancing discovery research, where we can only achieve progress by bringing together the best people, facilities and equipment in the world.
 For example, the PharmaSea project is developing potential new drugs for Alzheimer's and epilepsy.
-It owes its success to being able to access EUwide collaborative networks and bring together people with specialist skills not available in any one country.6
+It owes its success to being able to access EUwide and global collaborative networks and bring together people with specialist skills not available in any one country.

-Chemists see access to international collaborative networks, knowledge and expertise as crucial aspects of public R&D funding.5
+Chemists see access to international collaborative networks, knowledge and expertise as crucial aspects of public R&D funding.4

-The UK has collaborated with 133 of the 143 countries participating in Horizon 2020.2
+The UK has collaborated with groups in 145 countries while participating in Horizon 2020.7